 (Note to Special Magistrate: s.
-194.031(1), FS requires: "The value of property must be determined by an appraisal methodology that complies with the criteria of s.
+194.301(1), FS requires: "The value of property must be determined by an appraisal methodology that complies with the criteria of s.
 193.011 and professionally accepted appraisal practices."
 You should consistently refer to the VAB "Factors Work Sheet" and consistently undertake to require the Property Appraiser to address all value factors and the appraisal methodology for each parcel.)

-The property appraiser or tax collector is responsible for presenting relevant and credible evidence in support of his or her determination; and
+- The property appraiser or tax collector is responsible for presenting relevant and credible evidence in support of his or her determination; and - The petitioner is responsible for presenting relevant and credible evidence in support of his or her belief that the property appraiser's or tax collector's determination is incorrect. - Note to Special Magistrate: When all evidence and summations (argument) have been presented, the Special Magistrate provides the petitioner a copy of the VAB's "What Now Statement" and states "on the record" that he/she is doing so.

-The petitioner is responsible for presenting relevant and credible evidence in support of his or her belief that the property appraiser's or tax collector's determination is incorrect.
+The Special Magistrate shall then state:

-Note to Special Magistrate: When all evidence and summations (argument) have been presented, the Special Magistrate provides the petitioner a copy of the VAB's "What Now Statement" and states "on the record" that he/she is doing so.
+"The hearing on VAB petition # is now adjourned."

-The Special Magistrate shall then state: "The hearing on VAB petition # is now adjourned."
-(Note: Do not allow further discussion a recorder by hitting the "STOP" buttor
+(Note: Do not allow further discussion after adjournment is announced.
+Turn off recorder by hitting the "STOP" button at this time